MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/buildsemanticskills.md

 sacrificing quality.
 ```

+Such "templated" prompts include variables and function calls that can dynamically change the content and the behavior of an otherwise plain prompt.
+Prompt templates can help you to generate more diverse, relevant, and effective prompts, and to reuse and combine them for different tasks and domains.

-The double `{{` curly braces `}}` signify to SK that there's something special for it to notice within the LLM AI prompt.
+In a templated prompt, the double `{{` curly braces `}}` signify to SK that there's something special for it to notice within the LLM AI prompt.
 To pass an input to a prompt, we refer to the default input variable `$INPUT` — and by the same token if we have other variables to work with, they will start with a dollar sign `$` as well.

 Our other plain prompt for summarizing text into two sentences can take an `input` by simply replacing the existing body of text and replacing it with `{{$INPUT}}` as follows: